grant/mvn-publish-test/README.md

-# mvn-publish-test
+# mvn Publish Test

-A howto guide to publishing to Maven Central.
+Testing how to build and publish a java project using Maven Central.

+# How to run
+mvn package
+java -cp target/mvn-publish-test-1.0-SNAPSHOT.jar cm.grant.App